 We sought to assess whether sleep duration and quality were intermediate variables in the causal pathway between SES and inflammation.
 Therefore, data analysis focused on assessment of total indirect effect (TIE),44 or the proportion of inflammation that would be prevented if SES did not cause poor sleep.44 We determined that potential mediation existed if (a) the exposure was associated with the outcome, (b) the exposure was associated with the mediator, and (c) the mediator was associated with the outcome, each after adjusting for all potential confounders, based on a significant likelihood ratio test using logistic regression for binary variables, and type III sum of squares f-test from multi-way ANOVA for continuous variables.

 If these conditions were met, we then tested for mediation using the product-of-coefficients method that allows for interaction between the exposure and the mediator, detailed by VanderWheel (2016).45 This was accomplished by fitting two least squares linear regression models for each hypothesized exposure-mediator combination: (1) we regressed the mediator on the exposure and all potential confounders, and (2) we regressed the outcome on the exposure, mediator, exposure-mediator product, and all potential confounders.
 We estimated the TIE by the formula (β1θ2 + β1θ3a)(a – a*), where β1 is the exposure term in (1), θ2 is the mediator term in (2), θ3 is the exposure-mediator product in model (2), a is the observed value of the exposure and a* is the counterfactual value of the exposure.
 In this case, the formula reduces to (β1θ2 + β1θ3), as exposures are dummy coded, so both a and (a—a*) = 1.
 We present results in terms of crude total, adjusted total, and adjusted total indirect effects.
-Ninety-five percent confidence intervals for indirect effects were calculated via bootstrap with 1000 replications.46 Two-sided statistical significance was determined for all tests at α<0.05.
+For the indirect effect, both the mediator and outcome model were adjusted for all potential confounders.
+Ninety-five percent confidence intervals for indirect effects were calculated via bootstrap with 1000 replications, a method which is limited by not accounting for the complex sampling design.46 Two-sided statistical significance was determined for all tests at α<0.05.
 All analyses were conducted in SAS v.
 9.4 and adjusted for the complex survey design.

 Results

 Key characteristics of sample participants are displayed in table 1.
 The median (range) age in years was 45.4 (20—85).
-The sample was just over half male (51.2%) and 70% Non-Hispanic White, 11.3% Non- Hispanic Black, 8.1% Mexican American, 4.4% other Hispanic, and 6.1% other race including multi-racial.
+The sample was just over half male (51.2%) and 70% Non-Hispanic White, 11.3% Non- Hispanic Black, 8.1% Mexican American, 4.4% other Hispanic, and 6.1% other/multi-race.
+(Table 1)

 The median (IQR) plasma CRP for the entire sample was 0.17 (0.06--0.41).
 Approximately half the sample reported sleeping less than 6 hours per night, and 13.8% reported poor quality sleep represented by 5 or more sleep disturbances in the past month.
-In SES measures, reported income 0-100% and 100-199% of the federal poverty level each reflected 19% of the sample,.
+In SES measures, reported income 0-100% and 100-199% of the federal poverty level each reflected 19% of the sample.
 Twenty-six point three percent had a college degree, 30.2% had completed some college or an associate’s degree, 24.5% had a high school diploma, GED, or equivalent, 12.5% had completed 9-11th grade, and 6.6% had less than 9th grade education.